 Geographic Area Covered:

 Clients can access the food bank once a month.
-Call or drop in to fill out an application .
+Call to schedule a time to shop (613-257-8546).
 Identification requested for all family members.
 Please note that these are the hours that the food bank is open for clients.

 Mon: 5 pm – 7 pm